-- European Union: for in vitro diagnostic use Rest of the world: for research use only! - The total assay time is less than 2.5 hours - The kit measures leptin receptor in serum, plasma (EDTA, citrate, heparin) and tissue culture medium - Assay format is 96 wells - Quality Controls are human serum based - Standard is recombinant protein based - Components of the kit are provided ready to use, concentrated or lyophilized
+- o The total assay time is less than 2.5 hours. - o The kit measures leptin receptor in serum, plasma (EDTA, citrate, heparin) and tissue culture medium. - Assay format is 96 wells. - Quality Controls are human serum based. - Standard is recombinant protein based. - o Components of the kit are provided ready to use, concentrated or lyophilized.

-2. STORAGE, EXPIRATION
+STORAGE, EXPIRATION